Illadea/sinitcynaPolina.github.io/README.md

 ## How To Use
 If you are not installed Node.js, follow the instructions [here](https://nodejs.org/en/).

-From your command line, clone and run Fixper:
+From your command line, clone and run:

 ```bash
 # Clone this repository